-aquasecurity/trivy-action and setup-trivy tags — turning a widely used vulnerability scanner into a credential stealer.TeamPCP force-pushed 76 of 77 version tags in aquasecurity/trivy-action and all 7 tags in setup-trivy to malicious commits; the injected entrypoint.sh harvested CI secrets from runner memory via /proc/<pid>/mem reads, encrypted the haul with AES-256 + RSA-4096, and exfiltrated it as tpcp.tar.gz to scan.aquasecurtiy[.]org, and those stolen credentials were later used to pivot into other vendors — including Checkmarx — as documented in our KICS field note.
+bash scraped runner secrets from /proc/<pid>/mem and exfiltrated them to a typosquat host.
+Both paths ran under the same workflow run, and only the runtime lineage shows them together.TeamPCP force-pushed 76 of 77 version tags in aquasecurity/trivy-action and all 7 tags in setup-trivy to malicious commits; the injected entrypoint.sh harvested CI secrets from runner memory via /proc/<pid>/mem reads, encrypted the haul with AES-256 + RSA-4096, and exfiltrated it as tpcp.tar.gz to scan.aquasecurtiy[.]org, and those stolen credentials were later used to pivot into other vendors — including Checkmarx — as documented in our KICS field note.
 Aqua Security published remediation guidance, Microsoft issued detection guidance for the Trivy-specific wave, and the broader consensus held that mutable tags plus blind trust in “security” actions created a high-blast-radius supply chain event.

 What Garnet observed

-Method: Instrumented replay of the compromised Trivy action (TeamPCP Attack Replay (Garnet Instrumented)) in jadoonf/trivy-threat-research — the same /proc/*/mem scrape, encoding, and egress tradecraft TeamPCP used across tags.
+Method: Instrumented replay of the compromised Trivy action (TeamPCP Attack Replay (Garnet Instrumented)) in jadoonf/trivy-threat-research — the same /proc/*/mem scrape, encoding, and egress technique pattern used across the poisoned tags.

 The attack chain